sulpub/GitHub_informations/Readme.md

 ```
 git branch -d Your_branch_name_you_want_to_delete
 ```

 For forcing the branch delete, you can set this command.
+***Important: when you use -D, you force the erasement of the file and all history information for this branch.***

 ```
 git branch -D Your_branch_name_you_want_to_force_delete
 ```